FinTSB: A Comprehensive and Practical Benchmark for Financial Time Series Forecasting: Experiments

 To validate the cross-data generalization capability of \name, we conduct transfer learning experiments by applying models pre-trained on \name to backtest the entire 2024 CSI 300 stock market.
+It is important to note that only data from 2008 to 2023 are used for pre-training; no information from 2024 is incorporated at any stage, which eliminates any possibility of data leakage.
 The empirical results reveal two key insights.
 First, as shown by the metrics in \cref{tab:realmarket} and the cumulative return trajectories in \cref{fig:csi}, the model demonstrates remarkable performance consistency across different market regimes.
 Second, the superior risk-adjusted returns achieved through this zero-shot transfer learning paradigm highlight \name's unique advantages in both pattern diversity coverage and temporal robustness, establishing it as a comprehensive benchmark for heterogeneous market behaviors spanning bull, bear, and transitional market phases.